 Investment strategies

 Effective investment strategies are essential for growing retirement savings.
 Individuals with high levels of financial literacy tend to feel more comfortable managing their retirement savings.
-The survey found that 56% of those with high financial literacy feel at ease managing their retirement funds, compared to 51% of those with low literacy.
+According to a 2023 survey by Goldman Sachs Asset Management in collaboration with Syntoniq, found that 56% of those with high financial literacy feel at ease managing their retirement funds, compared to 51% of those with low literacy.
 Additionally, reward-focused savers, who emphasize goal achievement and gains, exhibit better retirement preparedness.
 Among these savers, 56% have retirement savings over $200,000, compared to 38% of risk-focused savers.

 To maximize retirement savings, it’s crucial to: